orchidhq/Orchid/README.md

     // The following properties are optional
     version = "${project.version}"
-    baseUrl = "{baseUrl}"                         // a baseUrl appended to all generated links.
+    baseUrl = "{baseUrl}"                         // a baseUrl prepended to all generated links.
 Defaults to '/' srcDir  = "path/to/new/source/directory"      // defaults to 'src/orchid/resources'
     destDir = "path/to/new/destination/directory" // defaults to 'build/docs/orchid'
     runTask = "build"                             // specify a task to run with 'gradle orchidRun'